The following questions are frequently received from UC Davis Health System employees and department administrators.

 A. Contact Human Resources Records Unit at (916) 734-2705 to make an appointment to view or obtain a copy of your personnel file.
 Charges may apply for additional copies of your personnel file.

-A. Service Awards are sent to hospital directors and school deans at the end of each month to distribute to their respective department managers.
+A. Service Awards are sent to hospital directors and school deans three (3) months in advance to distribute to their respective department managers.
 If you have not received your expected service pin, contact Human Resources Records Unit at (916) 734-2705.

 Service Award Milestones and Associated Recognition Gift: